Our top tips for the perfect Halloween

 coloured sweets.
 Finally, to add a scary touch to any drinks you serve, freeze plastic

 eyeballs, spiders and bats into ice cube trays.
+Something to keep the kids busy!

 6. Pumpkin Power – These days it can seem that carving some eyes and a smile onto a